wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 - props
   - `firstOption`: (optional) the user facing text for the first option in the menu
-  - `categories`: an array of category objects
+  - `categories`: an array of category objects to create select options
+  - 2-way binding with the Parent component
+    - since our component is used by multiple
-  - 2-way binding with the Parent component - `handleChange`: the handler prop method provided by the Parent - `categoryID`: from the Parent which controls option is considered "selected"
+    - `handleChange`: the handler prop method provided by the Parent
+    - `categoryID`: from the Parent which controls option is considered "selected"
 - utility functions
   - `createCategoryOption`: transforms a category into a JSX select option
 - rendering